 There is a full Palermo guide here, but the other places on the island that I love include Caffe Sicilia, Il Crocifisso, and Dammuso in Noto, I Rizzari in Brucoli, San Giorgio e I Drago and Cave Ox on Mt.
 Etna, and in Catania: Fud, Fud Off, Achille e Davide (horse steaks on via del Plebescito!), Le Tre Bocche, and of course, the fish market near the Duomo.
 Sicily is an amazing place and a massive island with incredible agriculture.
 That said, some of the restaurant food is mind bogglingly disappointing.
 People generally eat at home and cook, transforming fresh ingredients into tasty dishes.
 If you can, rent an apartment with a full kitchen to make the most of the wonderful ingredients Sicily has to offer and to avoid the all to frequent restaurant disappointments!

-I recommend Enoiteca Mascareta, Al Covo for fritto misto and a very good grappa selection, Alla Testiere where everything is very good, Bottega Ai Promessi sposi for snacks like sarde in saor (marinated sardines) and baccala’ mantecato (salt cod spread), Alla Vedova which is an institution for snacks like fondo di carciofo (artichoke hearts) and polpette di carne (meat croquettes).
+I recommend Enoiteca La Mascareta for wines–more than 1000 labels, all of which can be poured by the glass.
+Estro is amazing for a quick glass–there are over 500 natural wines on the list–a snack, or a full-on meal.
+Al Covo is great for fritto misto and a very good grappa selection.
+Try Alle Testiere where everything is very good, Bottega Ai Promessi Sposi for cicchetti like sarde in saor (marinated sardines) and baccala’ mantecato (salt cod spread), and Alla Vedova, an institution for cicchetti such as fondo di carciofo (artichoke hearts) and polpette di carne (meat croquettes).
+If you’re on the move in the lagoon, visit glassmaker Elia Toffolo in Murano en route to lunch at Gatto Nero in Burano.

 One of the many perks of a 35-city book tour includes never being hungry.
 As I criss-crossed the United States and Canada in support of Tasting Rome, I got to explore all sorts of incredible regional North American cuisine, cocktails, and craft brewing.
 Aside from a few sad airport breakfasts, I loved the food on the road and am excited to share my favorites with other hungry travelers so I made a goofy Google map featuring some highlights for dining and drinking–there are a few book stores in the mix, too!
 Check out this page for more.